ldgarratt/shamir/README.md

 Splits a secret into n parts with threshold t according to the SSS algorithm.

-This was mainly to practice implementing something crypto in Go.
-I make no claims about the actual security of this implementation :)

 ## Usage:

 To split e.g. secret = "Hello, World!
 This is my secret" between n = 6 people with threshold t = 4: